takanotume24/StarCloner/README.md

   - `--max-stars`: Only include repositories with a star count less than or equal to this value.
 - **Dry-run mode** (`--dry-run`): Display which repositories would be processed without actually cloning/pulling them.
 - **Skip confirmation** (`--yes`): Automatically proceed without asking for user confirmation.
+- **Specify a parent directory** (`--output-dir` or `-o`): By default, StarCloner clones/pulls into a folder named after the GitHub username in your current working directory.
+Use `--output-dir` to specify a **different parent directory**, within which a subdirectory named after the GitHub username is created.
 - **Auto pull if already cloned**: If a repository folder is already present locally, StarCloner will run `git pull` instead of cloning.
 - **GitHub token from an environment variable** (`GITHUB_TOKEN`) to help bypass rate limits or to access private repos (if your token has the necessary permissions).